 - 6 cups water

-- Put chicken in pot, cover with 2 cups chicken broth, and bring to a boil
+- Put the chicken in a large stockpot and cover with 2 cups chicken broth, and bring to a boil

-- Cook for at least 1 hour, mostly covered
+- Reduce the heat to medium and cook for at least 1 hour, mostly covered

 - Meanwhile, mix together flour, 1/2 cup chicken broth, and egg